Kashyapghodasara/Box-Cricket-App/Readme.md

     - UI Fixed and Update

 #### Day 54 -- Saturday -- 09-08-2025
-    - Due to many conflict and errors after so many failure
-    - I realized that my ideas was wrong about working on different branch with sharing Folder
+    - After many conflicts and errors, and several failed attempts, I realized that my idea of working on different branches while sharing the same folder was wrong
-    - Then I decided to merge Admin branch into Main branch and create single workflow
+    - I then decided to merge the Admin branch into the Main branch and create a single workflow

+#### Day 55 -- Sunday -- 10-08-2025
+    - Today Booked Slot and today's earning logic implemented
+    - Admin logout implemented
+    - Tested on Postman
+    - Fix bug